oatlog/oatlog/doc/proposal/main.typ

 this problem, allowing multiple rewrites but committing to one only after all rewrites have been searched, while not duplicating work like a backtracking search would.

+#todo[duplicating information is fine, summaries are fine, reference other sections "we can do egraphs, see section X, we can do ... se section Y."]

+#todo["Rethorical Moves in research article introductions"]
+#todo[establishing territory, establishing a niche, ~~occupying a niche (results)~~.]
+#todo[See "Why E-Graphs" -> See Section 3.3.]